Guitar Mods - Modifying Artist Guitars

 - Covered Neck Bullbucker

 In terms of pickup routing, our guitars don't have what's called a swimming pool route.
 A swimming pool route is where it's just a big hole underneath the pickguard and you can put whatever pickups you want in there.
 All our guitars are routed to fit either single-coil, humbucker, or P90 style pickups.
-So if you do want to change from a single-coil to a humbucker, you have to route out the extra piece of wood.
+So if you do want to change from a single-coil to a humbucker, you have to route out the extra cavity space in the body.

 With our pickguards, each model has a pickguard made for it, and that can change over time.
 So if, for example, we change the supplier of the pickguard, we might have a slight adjustment to where the screw holes are, or we might have slightly adjusted the way that the neck joins the body.
 It might not be enough that you can see that difference and it might be very minor, but when you just go and put that pickguard on another guitar, you're going to notice subtle differences in the way that it fits.
 We normally recommend that if somebody wants to change a pickguard, they should actually get one cut that fits the guitar they have, or copies the pickguard they already had on that guitar.
 It's a bit of extra work, but then you get a perfect fit.
 Over the years, we've used a number of different guitar factories, as we've found better factories that have better quality.
 So there are natural changes in the production process where parts are not exactly the same, but they're perfect for that particular model or that particular production run.